 Full-time residency at Penn in the fifth year: In the fifth and final year of the 4+1, students will be enrolled as full-time master's students in Penn Engineering, having fully completed their undergraduate degree at the home institution.
 During this year, you will complete the remainder of the courses required by your specific master's degree program.
 The total number of courses for an engineering master's is ten courses; consequently, you must complete at least seven additional courses.
 You will be financially responsible for all tuition and fees in the fifth year.
 Penn Engineering master's tuition and fees are charged by the course.

 1. Meet with your current institution's 4+1 Adviser or designee.
-(Please note that you will need to obtain a letter of support per instructions on the application form, to be included with your application.)
+(Please note that you must be approved by your Adviser/designee before submitting your application.)